Hylaeus (bee): Hawaiian Islands

-A single clade of 60 known Hylaeus spp. are native to Hawaii.
+A single clade of 64 known Hylaeus spp. are native to Hawaii.

-Phylogenetic evidence suggests that the first Hylaeus species arrived on the island of Hawaii between 0.5 and 0.4 million years ago.
+Phylogenetic evidence suggests that the first Hylaeus species arrived on the island of Hawaiʻi between 0.5 and 0.4 million years ago.
 From here, it is believed that descendants of the initial (presumed ground-nesting) colonist separated in order to specialize in the different ecological niches available.
 This included coastal and dry forest strands (H. longiceps and H. anthracinus); mid-elevation and montane dry shrubland strands (H. difficilis); cleptoparasite strands (H. inquilina); and wet and mesic forest wood-nesters.
 After this divergence, it is believed dispersal to other Hawaiian Islands occurred.

 It is likely that the rapid speciation of Hylaeus occurred due to open expansion into open niches in novel habitat.
-Using an equation (r=lnN/t) developed by other studies into the evolution of Hawaiian groups, it can be calculated that the minimum speciation rate for Hylaeus on the island of Hawaii is 9.23 species per million years.
+Using an equation (r=lnN/t) developed by other studies into the evolution of Hawaiian groups, it can be calculated that the minimum speciation rate for Hylaeus on the island of Hawaiʻi is 9.23 species per million years.

 In terms of nesting biology, those that inhabit wet areas nest in stems or wood, while those inhabiting dry areas nest in the ground.
 Some ground-nesting species are also known to nest in crevices under rocks or within rock walls.
 Cleptoparasitic species appear to only attack ground or crevice nesters.
 Hylaeus species lack features required for digging or excavation; instead, it is likely that the holes they inhabit were initiated by other insects (such as Plagithmysus beetles or Ectemnius wasps).

+In 2024 a new species, Hylaeus paumako, was discovered on the island Molokaʻi.

 Hawaiian Hylaeus species include five known cleptoparasitic species.
 These are the only known cleptoparasitic colletids.